 Roro Jonggrang’s legend makes Candi Prambanan is also known as Roro Jonggrang temple.

 This legend connects Candi Prambanan to Ratu Boko.
 Ratu Boko is a temple complex near Prambanan temple.
 Until now archaeologists are still unsure what is the function of Ratu Boko, but it looks like a palace within a fortress.

 The legend started with the marriage proposal from Bandung Bondowoso to princess Roro Jonggrang.
 She didn’t want to marry him because he murdered her father: King Boko.
 Since Roro Jonggrang couldn’t directly reject it, she put a condition to the proposal: Bandung Bondowoso had to build 1,000 temples in one night.
 He agreed to the condition and asked spirits (underworld creatures) to help him.
 When the princess found out that Bandung Bondowoso almost succeeded, she woke all of her maids and villagers up.
 They pounded rice and set up fire, to make it looked like the sun had risen.
 It fooled the roosters, so they started to crow.
 Hence, all the spirits abandoned their work and returned to their world.
 When Bandung Bondowoso found out Roro Jonggrang cheated on him, he turned the princess into a stone and put it in the 1000th temple.

 The legend continued to the Durga statue in the Shiva temple, which is believed to be the cursed princess.

 It seems the ancient Buddhist and Hindu kings favor the area surrounding Candi Prambanan.
-Thus, we will find many temples nearby, although they are much smaller and not as magnificent as Prambanan and Borobudur temples.
+Thus, you will find many temples nearby, although they are much smaller and not as magnificent as Prambanan and Borobudur temples.